Last Updated: June 3, 2026

 The duration, work, and cost data for the Assign Resources.mpp file should be consistent with those in the figure below.

-Fixed Duration is most like the project management idea of Fixed Duration estimating and scheduling, which states that a task takes a certain amount of time no matter who assigns it.
-For example, a human pregnancy is 40 weeks, no matter how many people are involved.
+Fixed Duration means an activity takes a set amount of time, no matter how many resources you assign.
+For example, a human pregnancy lasts about 40 weeks, no matter how many people are involved.

-You have defined resources and made the appropriate calculation selections for your detail tasks.
-Now, it is time to assign resources to your Master Project.
+You have defined resources and made the appropriate calculation selections for your detail tasks in your Master Project.
+Now, it is time to assign resources.

 This is the best setup for making resource assignments: